We have achieved Healthy Schools Status; an important part of this is the encouragement of healthy eating at Ladybridge.

 Break Time Snacks

 All children can have a hot snack from the school kitchen at break time.
 These can be ordered three times per year; payment is required in advance for a whole term.
-Snacks can be ordered one week before the Christmas break (for the spring term), one week before the Easter break (for the summer term) and one week before the Summer break (for the Autumn term)
+Snacks can be ordered one week before the Christmas break (for the spring term), one week before the Easter break (for the summer term) and one week before the summer break (for the autumn term).
+Please note, due to restrictions imposed by Covid, snacks will not be available for the autumn term 20/21.

 Snacks from home